 Handy tips and tricks

 Driving in New Zealand is different to other places in the world, especially on the South Island.
 Remember to drive on the left is only one of the many challenges.
-Check out those 10 awesome tips and tricks by Suewan of RTW Families.
+Check out these 10 awesome tips and tricks by Suewan of RTW Families.

 If you're still not sure if you should take a backpack on your trip or not, Meldrums on the move might be able to help you out.
+Also, check out this handy packing list for 2 months in New Zealand’s winter.

 budgeting your new zealand trip